anitacode/grupo-host/README.md

 Is a web application that provides users the oportunity of having web services for their own.
 We use Laravel for the backend and react for the front end.

-# Deployment
+# Deployment Locally

+Run
+`composer install`
+It will install all the dependencies in order to make the backend run.
+On production enviroment we use
+`composer install --no-dev`

+Run
+`yarn install`
+It will install all the dependencies in order to make the frontend run.

-To deploy backend, just run
+To deploy backend run

 `php artisan serve`